Back to News

 Book now

-2. Make New Friends: Sing ON
+2. Make New Friends: Sing ONwards

 Sharing an enjoyable activity with others has been shown to build a sense of community and togetherness.
 When singing as a group, everyone’s breathing tends to fall into sync and there’s a general uplift in mood – and, of course, chatting with people afterwards is easier when you have a shared interest.